Friday, July 29, 2016

 Using a large baking pan spoon about 1/2 cup of the Alfredo sauce in the bottom and spread it around.
 Arrange 4 noodles on top, breaking them to fit.
 Spoon half of the meat mixture over the noodles.
 Sprinkle with 1/3 of the cheese.
 Pour the remaining Alfredo sauce in the first jar over evenly.
 Top with another four noodles.
 Spread the remaining meat mixture over, including any juices in the bowl, another 1/3 of the cheese.
 Layer another 4 noodles on top and pour the second jar of sauce over all.

 Add about 1/2 cup of water to the jar, cover, shake, and add water to the pan.
 Bake in a 350 degree oven for 45 minutes.
-Sprinkle with the remaining 1/3 cheese, bake another 15-25 minutes until hot and bubbly, noddles are tender, and cheese is starting to brown.
+Sprinkle with the remaining 1/3 cheese, bake another 15-25 minutes until hot and bubbly, noodles are tender, and cheese is starting to brown.
 Let stand 10 minutes before serving.

 Yes, I did use some pre-made sauce in this recipe because, let's be honest, who wants to make homemade Alfredo sauce just to turn around and make lasagna?
 Not me!
 Probably not a lot of busy families either, when kids are hungry, laundry needs to be done, the dog needs a walk and you just want to get something on the table with a minimum of fuss.
 Toss together some crispy salad greens and pop some garlic bread in the oven, or breadsticks, and you have a whole new take on lasagna.